-Sautéed Bok Choy is a delicious, savory, side recipe which goes great over rice and is a wonderful accompaniment to fish or meat.
+Sautéed Bok Choy is a delicious, savory, side recipe that goes great over rice and is a wonderful accompaniment to fish or meat.
 Bok Choy, also called, Chinese Cabbage, is a delicious vegetable that is a great source of calcium, magnesium, potassium, manganese, and iron. (vegan, gluten-free)

 Sautéed Bok Choy

-Hi Everyone, I love bok choy, it’s healthy and good for you being a great source of calcium, magnesium, potassium, manganese, and iron.
+Hi Everyone, I love bok choy, it’s healthy and good for you is a great source of calcium, magnesium, potassium, manganese, and iron.

 My mom helped me with preparing this Sautéed Bok Choy and showed me exactly how she prepares it when my parents last visited.